 Scholarly Commons Citation

 Gostin, Lawrence O. and Lucey, Daniel, "Middle East Respiratory Syndrome: A Global Health Challenge" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1489.
+1489.